lidofinance/solana-docs/docs/development/development.md

 ### Building locally

-In order to build Lido for Solana locally, one will need a number of prerequisites:
+In order to build Lido on Solana locally, one will need a number of prerequisites:

 - [Rust toolchain](https://www.rust-lang.org/learn/get-started)
 - [Solana toolchain](https://docs.solana.com/cli/install-solana-cli-tools)